Tear Jerker / Night Watch

 is a particularly dark entry in the series, and this is reflected in its extremely high ratio of Tear Jerker

 - Night Watch deals with Time Travel, to a point in Ankh-Morpork's past that ain't exactly glorious.
 The tear-jerking starts when Vimes realizes he can't fix it.
+Not because it would create a paradox, but because it involves too many people being foolish or vengeful or self-absorbed.
+One man, even forewarned, can't fix it.

 - Towards the end, when we realize what wearing the lilac flowers means.